lijingwang/lijingwang.github.io/_pages/opportunities.md

 author_profile: true
 ---

-Please stay tuned for any open opportunities in the future!
-Thank you!
+I am planning to recruit one master student for Fall 2026.
+If you are interested in groundwater-surface water interactions, and have experience/are willing to learn Python, hydrologic modeling and machine learning methods, please reach out!

 -------------

 Fall 2024 applications are closed.
-We may have opportunities available for Fall 2026 applicants and undergraduate researchers.
-Please stay tuned for updates or email me if you would like to be considered in future projects!

 ### Fall 2024 opportunities: